 Want to run 10k by the end of the year?
 Don’t just plod on, bemoaning how far short you are of your goal.
 Break it down into a plan - apps are great for this - and tick off the achievements as you go.

 When it’s raining/you’ve got a headache/you’re exhausted/you’re late for work/you suddenly decide you need to wash your shower curtain, it’s not quite such an attractive prospect.

 Give yourself a break and simply pledge to raise your heart rate and get out of breath every day.
-Take the stairs, dance round your living room, park further away, step up your pace...whatever you can do to make that change.
+Take the stairs, dance round your living room, park further away if you are back in the office, step up your pace...whatever you can do to make that change.

 3. Explore mindfulness

 What’s going to carry you through to healthier habits?
 It’s all in the mind.

 Get your brain in the right place and the body will follow.

 Take a few minutes to review your current status.
 Without judgement, identify your weak spots - and focus on finding ways to turn them into plus points.

 What’s your word?